signaldatascience/R-curriculum/assignments/homework/sql-practice/homework-sql-advanced.md

 author: Signal Data Science
 ---

-- UNION vs UNION ALL
-- know about: cursors, views

 This assignment is *very* focused on SQL concepts and questions which are commonly found in interviews.

 For the following problems, take out multiple sheets of paper and write down your answer to each one *by hand*.
 At *no* point in the process should you be typing *any* SQL code *at all*.
 Strive to get the answer right on the very first try.
 Write queries in the [PostgreSQL](https://en.wikipedia.org/wiki/PostgreSQL) variant.